Walworth County Court Records

 Walworth County Probate Court Records

 Probate matters in Walworth County are administered through the circuit court and overseen by the Register in Probate.
-The Register in Probate maintains all papers filed in estate proceedings, keeps a complete court record of each probate case from initiation through final disposition, and records all wills admitted to probate, letters of personal representative, and judgments rendered.
+The Register in Probate maintains all papers filed in estate proceedings, keeps a complete court record of each probate case from opening through final disposition, and records all wills admitted to probate, letters of personal representative, and judgments entered.

 Walworth County Register in Probate